iiordanov/remote-desktop-clients/README.md

   - On Linux, install Android Studio and Android SDK

-  - To build bVNC, aSPICE, or aRDP
+  - To build the projects

-    - Set the environment variable PROJECT to one of `bVNC`, `aSPICE`, or `aRDP`.
-For a "custom" VNC client, set PROJECT to a string that stars with Custom and contains Vnc, i.e. `CustomYourVncClient` (see III below for details).
+    - If building a non-custom client, set PROJECT to libs.
+For a custom VNC client, set PROJECT to a string that stars with Custom and contains Vnc, i.e. `CustomYourVncClient` (see III below for details).

     - Set the environment variables ANDROID_SDK to your SDK installation.
 The scripts will install the NDK automatically.

     - Example:

-              export PROJECT=bVNC
+              export PROJECT=libs # or CustomSomethingOrOther
               export ANDROID_SDK=/path/to/your/android/SDK/
               export PATH=$PATH:${ANDROID_SDK}/platform-tools/
               export PATH=$PATH:${ANDROID_SDK}/tools